msverker/Bachelor_Thesis/README.md

 - [x] Keep on working on the theory section

 ## To-do list for week 12-14
-- [x] Understand HPC, get it to work
+- [x] Understand HPC, make it work
 - [x] all 1235 events from sleep-edf
 - [x] Train data on VGG16
 - [x] Train data on single channel ViT